reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 [^polated_test_sets]: [Saxton et. al.][mathematics_dataset_paper] defines two kinds of test sets for each category: an interpolated test set, and an extrapolated test set.
 The interpolated test set generates samples from the same distribution as the generated training data, with statistical guarantees to ensure questions are mostly distinct between the two datasets.
 The extrapolated test set aims to measure the ability of a trained network to generalize along different axes outside of its training distribution.
 For example, the `swr_p_sequence_more_samples` extrapolated test set contains questions that sample more letters than those seen in the training set.
 [^colab]: After all, I do experiments on a single free [Google Colaboratory][google_colab] GPU.
 [^greedy_decoding]: The output token with the highest probability is chosen at each decoding time step.
 This is in contrast to methods such as [beam search][beam_search].
+[^baseline_results]: [Saxton et. al.][mathematics_dataset_paper]'s baseline does not show explicit scores per category, only a bar graph.
+These scores were obtained by estimating the value from the bar graph.

 [google_colab]: https://colab.research.google.com/
 [mathematics_dataset]: https://github.com/deepmind/mathematics_dataset/